 VPN addon vs. VPN app

-If you Google search for “Firefox on VPN” you will get a lot of results referring to Firefox add-ons that promote themselves as VPNs, but being, in fact, built as proxy services.
+If you Google search for “Firefox on VPN,” you will get many results referring to Firefox add-ons that promote themselves as VPNs but are, in fact, built as proxy services.

-It is important to understand the differences between VPN addons and VPN apps:
+It is important to understand the differences between VPN extensions and VPN apps:

 - Browser addons or extensions can not initiate VPN connections.
 Instead, they are using encrypted proxies, usually HTTPS or SSL proxies.

-However, by enabling a VPN addon on your browser (Firefox) you get around censorship, unblocking websites, and protecting your privacy, similarly to using a VPN app.
+However, by enabling a VPN addon on your browser (Firefox), you get around Internet censorship, unblocking websites, and protecting your privacy, similarly to using a VPN app.

-But, you need to keep in mind that proxies and VPNs do not offer the same level of security and privacy.
+But it would be best if you kept in mind that proxies and VPNs do not offer the same security and privacy level.